Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 Described in the training program section.
 According to the subject's training program, instructional sessions will be conducted through lectures based on concepts and theories, with an estimated duration of 33 hours.

-During the course, problem-solving classes will be held in instructional sessions aimed at developing practical knowledge, based on the resolution of exercises (competencies CB3, CG5, and CE07).
+During the course, problem-solving classes will be held in instructional sessions aimed at developing practical knowledge, based on the resolution of exercises.
 The estimated duration of these sessions is 24 hours.

 57